Champii/Steel/README.md

   sc -c folder/**/*.s
   ```

   The format of the path is the same as for gulp.
-If you want to compile recursively or exclude some folders.
+If you want to compile recursively or exclude some folders for exemple.

-  If a folder is given, every files inside will be recursively compiled and will stay at their original path.
-See `-o` option below to set a different output directory.

 ### Compile to a diferent output
   ```bash